solo-io/workshops/istio-day2/1-deploy-istio/04-ingress-gateway.md

 2) Users may not manage their own certs
 3) Integration with CA/PKI is highly desirable

 Let's dig into these a bit.
+Some of these sections will be left for the _bonus_ section.

 Let's delete the secret we created earlier and see what other options we have:

 ```bash
 kubectl delete secret -n istio-system istioinaction-cert
 ```

+> :memo: We should delete the secret like in the previous step so the next sections will work as expected

 ## Integrate Istio ingress gateway with Cert Manager